patan4ik/kraken-portfolio-tracker/README.md

 # Kraken Portfolio Tracker

-A Python tool for tracking and analyzing your Kraken portfolio and ledger history.
+A Python tool for **offline tracking and analyzing your crypto portfolio and ledger history** on the Kraken crypto exchange.
+The main purpose of the tool is to get a full overview of all activities on Kraken **without keeping an active API session**.
+All data is cached locally (JSON + SQLite), and reports are generated from the local database for flexible offline analysis.

-It generates daily snapshots, stores transaction data in JSON and SQLite, and produces different spend reports.
+It generates daily snapshots, stores transaction data in SQLite, and produces multiple reports:
+- EUR spend report
+- Asset acquisition report
+- Sell operations report

+---

 ## Overview

-Kraken Portfolio Tracker is designed to help you monitor your crypto holdings and transaction history on Kraken with precision and automation.
+Kraken Portfolio Tracker helps you monitor your crypto holdings and transaction history with precision and automation.
 It supports real-time balance fetching, historical portfolio logging, and modular ledger analysis — including daily spend breakdowns and persistent storage in both CSV and SQLite formats.

-Whether you're a casual investor or a data-driven trader, this tool gives you the insights and structure to manage your Kraken activity effectively.
+Whether you're a casual investor or a data-driven trader, this tool gives you insights and structure to manage your Kraken activity effectively.

+---

 ## Features